rockstartraders/alt2/README.md

 <br>

-5. Just update it by going to the root path.
+5. Just update it by going to the root path and run the parser.sh with sudo priviledge.
       #### `Path; /alt2`
        If permission error occurs you know the drill.